Working with the building blocks of life

-Molecular Biotechnology is about the application of biological science at the molecular level.
+Molecular Biotechnology is the application of biological science at the molecular level.

-TIME magazine called the 21st Century the ‘Biotechnology Century’, a claim based on the explosion of molecular technologies, and the impact these technologies are likely to have upon the world we live in.
+Time Magazine called the 21st century the “biotechnology century”, a claim based on the explosion of molecular technologies, and the impact these technologies are likely to have.

 The number of new products being developed for human and animal health is growing exponentially, and this trend is set to continue.

-Molecular Biotechnology provides you with a multidisciplinary mix of scientific knowledge – skills that will set you up to make the most of commercial opportunities which abound in this fast-growing industry or to focus on an interdisciplinary area of study.
+Otago’s Bachelor of Applied Science (BAppSc) in Molecular Biotechnology provides you with a multidisciplinary mix of scientific knowledge – skills that will set you up to make the most of the commercial opportunities in this fast- growing industry or to focus on an interdisciplinary area of study.

 Why study Molecular Biotechnology?

-You’ll gain a wide range of knowledge in the fields of genetics, biochemistry and microbiology that can be used in industries in New Zealand and around the world.
+You’ll gain wide knowledge in the fields of genetics, biochemistry and microbiology that can be used in industries in New Zealand and around the world.